lowRISC/opentitan/hw/ip/hmac/doc/_index.md

 the HMAC block will block any writes leading to back-pressure on the interconnect (as opposed to dropping those writes or overwriting existing FIFO contents).
-It is recommended this back-pressure is avoided by not writing to the memory-mapped message FIFO when it is full (As indicated by {{< regref "STATUS.fifo_full" >}}).
+It is recommended this back-pressure is avoided by not writing to the memory-mapped message FIFO when it is full.
+To avoid doing so, software can read the {{< regref "STATUS.fifo_full" >}} register.

 The logic assumes the received message is big-endian.
 If it is little-endian, the software must set {{< regref "CFG.endian_swap" >}} to **1**.
 The byte order of the digest registers, from {{< regref "DIGEST_0" >}} to {{< regref "DIGEST_7" >}} can be configured with {{< regref "CFG.digest_swap" >}}.

-The message length is calculated by the [packer logic]({{< relref "hw/ip/prim/doc/prim_packer" >}}).
+Small writes to {{< regref "MSG_FIFO" >}} are coalesced with into 32-bit words by the [packer logic]({{< relref "hw/ip/prim/doc/prim_packer" >}}).
-The packer converts non-word writes into full word writes and feeds into the message FIFO.
+These words are fed into the internal message FIFO.
-While packing the writes, it adds up the recevied message size and calculates the message length.
+While passing writes to the packer logic, the block also counts the number of bytes that are being passed.
-The message length value is used in HMAC and SHA-256 to complete the hash computation.
+This gives the received message length, which is used in HMAC and SHA-256 as part of the hash computation.

-The SHA-256 module computes intermediate hashes in every 512-bit block size.
+The SHA-256 module computes an intermediate hash for every 512-bit block.
 The message must be padded to fill 512-bit blocks.
 This is done with an initial **1** bit after the message bits with a 64-bit message length at the end and enough **0** bits in the middle to result in a full block.The [SHA-256